robo27918/Senior-Project-Mobility-Scooter-ML/MediepipeSetup.md

 You will most likely get an error that reads as follows:
 >TypeError: Descriptors cannot be created directly

-To fix this we simply need to downgrade the verision protobuf package as follows:
+To fix this we simply need to downgrade the verision of protobuf package as follows:

 ```
 python3 -m pip install protobuf==3.20.*